Spiked Eggnog

 2. Add sugar and stir to blend until all sugar is dissolved in the egg mixture.

 3. Add half-and-half, heavy cream, and vanilla.
-Stir to combine.

-5. Add liquor and stir to combine.
+3. Add liquor and stir to combine.

-I recommend that you pour individual servings into a cup or chilled glass and then garnish them with the following toppings.
+I recommend you pour individual servings into a cup or chilled glass and then garnish them with the following toppings.

 What is eggnog?